 Our intensive outpatient program (IOP) accepts adults age 18 and above.
 Some people enroll in our IOP after completing another level of care with us, while others enter treatment at the IOP level.

 If either of the following two statements applies to you, IOP may have the solutions you’ve been seeking:

 - You’ve already completed a more intensive level of care, such as inpatient, residential, or partial hospitalization, and you can benefit from step-down support to ease your transition out of care.

 - You need a more structured treatment experience than you can get via traditional outpatient therapy, but your needs are not severe enough to warrant more intensive services.

 All admissions decisions for IOP, and the care that each person receives while in the program, are determined solely by what is best for each individual.

 Discover the many disorders that can be treated via IOP at Conway Behavioral Health Hospital

-Our IOP accepts men and women who have been dealing with addiction, mental health disorders, or both.
+Our IOP accepts men and women who have been dealing with mental health disorders.
 The following are among the more common disorders that people receive care for in our IOP: